brooke-zb/brooke-zb/README.md

 ### Hi there 👋

-this is brooke_zb, a CS student from SZTU

-Main focus is on backend development, also interested in frontend development(especially in WebGL)
+this is brooke_zb, main focus is on backend development, also interested in frontend development(especially in WebGL)

 Professional skills: